Business Research: Problem-Solving in Organizations (Spring Semester 2026)

 Tentative Course Overview (subject to change)

-The course begins with the kick-off event (online via Zoom) on 19.02.25.
+The course begins with the kick-off event on 18.02.26.

 The modules (introduction and modules 1-4) vary in scope.
 For an even distribution of the workload during the semester, there is a recommended completion date for each module.
 Binding deadlines for completing self-study modules (Partial Performance A), submitting individual projects (Partial Performance B), and attending the final meeting apply only toward the end of the semester.